 William “Willy” Higinbotham (1910-1994) was an American physicist.

-Higinbotham co-founded the nuclear non-proliferation group, the Federation of American Scientists, and then took a job at Brookhaven laboratory in 1947, under the auspices of the Atomic Energy Commission.
+In 1947, Higinbotham took a job at Brookhaven National Laboratory under the auspices of the Atomic Energy Commission.
 He worked there until his retirement in 1984.
 In 1958, he developed what is sometimes considered the first videogame, Tennis for Two.
 From 1974 onwards, Higinbotham held a position as the technical editor of the Journal of Nuclear Materials Management.
 He died in Gainesville, Georgia in 1994.